Substance Abuse Resources in Clayton Drug Rehab, Alcohol Rehab & Detox

 An outpatient drug rehab in Clayton, NC is designed to allow patients to live at home and continue with their employment, schooling or family commitments.
 Patients are expected to participate in individual and group therapy for a certain number of hours per week.
 These activities may be structured around work and family responsibilities.
 Outpatient rehab programs are often used as follow-up to other forms of rehabilitation, and the duration of outpatient treatment may be extended for a considerable period of time.
 Outpatient treatment isn’t usually recommended for patients who are dealing with severe addiction unless they’re already in recovery.

 Patients should seek counseling and guidance as to the best form of rehabilitation treatment related to their dependency.
 The focus of rehabilitation is always to help patients reach the point where they’re able to function effectively in society and to have the willpower and ability to avoid drugs and alcohol.
 It’s important to take your own lifestyle needs into account as you choose the program type that’s right for your needs, but you may also want to consider the financial aspect of your chosen program and whether your health insurance covers it.
-Speak with an intake counselor at The Recovery Village to learn more about your options.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.